Road Trip vs. Flying: How to Pick What’s Best for You This Holiday Season

 Delay Costs

-If your flight is delayed, you’ll have some other costs that you can’t build into your budget.
-Having the earliest flight time possible can help prevent delays, but winter weather can disrupt even the best-laid plans.
+If your flight is delayed, you may have a chance at a refund, but not always.
+Having the earliest flight time possible can help prevent delays, but summer weather can disrupt even the best-laid plans.

 “If you’re flying, consider your departure, layover and arrival airport locations,” travel preparedness expert Cheryl Nelson said.
 “What is the weather typically like this time of the year in each location?
 If flights are delayed or canceled due to weather, airlines are not responsible for your unexpected accommodation costs.”